tarqawwad/Persian-Calendar/README.md

 # How to use

-- add component namespace "<add namespace="PersianCalendarComponents.Components" />" to "Views/Web.config"
+- add component namespace <add namespace="PersianCalendarComponents.Components" /> to "Views/Web.config"
 - call DatePicker from any View such as :

 @Html.TADatePicker(componentName,value, htmlattribute,onChange, IsRequired, minValue, maxValue)